olegabu/fabric-starter/docs/network-add-orgs.md

 ...
 ```

-So after start the new organization will  become a member of the existing Network.
 See [Start an organization node](network-node-start.md) for detailed environment
 description.

+After the node starts, the new organization becomes a member of the existing Network, that is,
+it participates in the `common` channel and the service chaincode along with the established connectivity.
+Owners of other channels (i.e. those who created them) can add organization to their channels.

 #### Add new organization to consortium

-Members of the Network communicate with each other inside channels.
-The owner of the channel first creates a channel and
-then adds member organizations to it.
-To create a channel the owner organization must be a part of the consortium.
+To allow organization to create a channel or install the chaincodes the organization has to be added
-Only the network member with corresponding permissions can add organization to a consortium.
-In the network deployed by
-Fabric Starter it is only the administrator of the first organization node.
+to the consortium.
+Currently, only the administrator of the first organization node can manage a consortium.

 To add a new organization to the consortium the administrator provides the IP address of the organization node and
 the organization name in the administration dashboard.